archanabarik/Email-nodejs/README.md

-# NodeMailerForm
+# Email-nodejs
-This is the NodeMailerForm

-NodeMailerForm is a micro node.js app, based on NodeMailer!
+Email-nodejs is a micro node.js app, based on NodeMailer!
 The Form is built in Bootstrap.

 Hope you like it !

-$ git clone
+`$ git clone`

-cd Email-nodejs
+`cd Email-nodejs`

 $ node app.js